twetzel/rails3_fullcalendar/README.markdown

 This is an example application showing how to use the JQuery FullCalendar plugin with Rails3, following RESTful rails practices as closely as possible, and forgoing 'cleverness' for clarity.
 [Homepage](http://arshaw.com/fullcalendar/) | [DOKU](http://arshaw.com/fullcalendar/docs/) | [Source](https://github.com/arshaw/fullcalendar)

+This app compares 4 Versions of fullcallender to show how they can handle resources (people).

 #### Usage:

     git clone git://github.com/twetzel/rails3_fullcalendar.git
     cd rails3_fullcalendar/
     bundle install
     bundle exec rake db:migrate
-    rails s
+    bundle exec rake db:seed .. if you want sample data rails s

 ***